A Statistical Learning Perspective on Semi-dual Adversarial Neural Optimal Transport Solvers: Theoretical Results

 The main goal of our paper is the establishment of bounds on \textit{generalization error}, i.e., the difference in true OT map and its empirical approximation defined in \eqref{eq-error}.
 In the theorem below, we use the previously obtained bounds on the estimation (Theorem \ref{thm:estim_error}) and approximation errors (Theorems \ref{thm:approx_inner}, \ref{thm:approx_outer}) to derive a bound on the generalization error.

-\begin{theorem}[Bound on the Generalization Error\normalfont{ [\hyperref[proof-main-thm]{proof ref.}]}] Let the optimal dual potential $\phi^*$ be $\beta$-strongly convex.
+\begin{theorem}[Bound on the Generalization Error] Let the optimal dual potential $\phi^*$ be $\beta$-strongly convex.
 Then for any $\varepsilon > 0$ there exist such classes $\mathcal F = \mathcal F(\varepsilon, \beta), \mathcal T = \mathcal T(\varepsilon, \cF)$ that {Moreover, $\cF$ and $\cT$ could be chosen as neural networks following Proposition \ref{prop:celu_icnns_compact} and Remark \ref{remark-T}.} \end{theorem} Theorem \ref{thm:main} shows that a practitioner can make the generalization error \eqref{eq-error} arbitrarily small by choosing appropriate classes of functions {$\calF$ and $\calT$.
 However, the numerical convergence rates remain unclear.} The next corollary shows for the particular choice of functional classes (neural network), the obtained bound can be specified by replacing the Rademacher complexities with their upper bounds depending only on the number of empirical samples ($N,M$).

-\begin{corollary}[\normalfont{Generalization Error for the Specific Classes of Neural Networks [\hyperref[proof:corollary_rademacher]{proof ref.}]}] {For any $\varepsilon>0$, let $\calT$, $\calF$ be classes of neural nets specified in Theorem \ref{thm:main}.
+\begin{corollary}[\normalfont{Generalization Error for the Specific Classes of Neural Networks}] {For any $\varepsilon>0$, let $\calT$, $\calF$ be classes of neural nets specified in Theorem \ref{thm:main}.
 Then inequality \eqref{main-thm-ineq} turns to} \end{corollary} The corollary allows us to conclude that the generalization error can be made {arbitrarily} small if one selects the appropriate classes of {neural nets and sufficient number of empirical training samples.}